 5 Incredible New York Day Trips You Can Take By Train

-One of our favorite places to visit along the Metro-North Hudson Line, the city of Beacon is full of charm.
-Hop off at the Beacon station and you'll be close enough to walk to most of the city's exciting attractions, unless it's too cold out then you can take the quickest cab ride of your life.
-Just a half-mile from the station, you'll find
+The city of Beacon is filled with so much charm, and it's one of our favorite places to visit along the Metro-North Hudson Line.
+Hop off at the Beacon station and you'll be close enough to walk to most of the city's exciting attractions.
+If it happens to be too cold out, you can take a cab (it'll be quick!).

 3. Sleepy Hollow

-The best part about Tarrytown's station along the Metro North Railroad, is that it gives you the best of both worlds.
-Not only can you get off at this station and explore the village of Tarrytown, if you head north you'll be able to explore all that there is in the village of Sleepy Hollow.
-Aside from visiting obvious locations like the
+The best part about Tarrytown's station along the Metro North Railroad is that it gives you the best of both worlds.
+Not only can you get off at this station and explore the village of Tarrytown, but you can head north and explore all that there is in the village of Sleepy Hollow.

-you'll be able to view the lighthouse and other amazing views from this waterfront park that's just a ten-minute car ride from the Tarrytown train station.
+If it's warm enough and you're looking to visit the area out by the water, head towards the Hudson.
+There, you can take a look at the Tarrytown Lighthouse.
+From Kingsland Point Park, you'll be able to view the lighthouse and other amazing views.
+This waterfront park is just a ten-minute car ride from the Tarrytown train station.

-Bear Mountain State Park
+Bear Mountain State Pkwy, Mohegan Lake, NY

-their first stop.
+If you're looking to take a step back in time, make the Van Cortlandt Manor your first stop.
 Many make a point to visit the historic site during the fall when they throw their famous

 Great Jack O'Lantern Blaze